+Scenarios

-Scenarios Stop time for 1st row each device
+Stop time for 1st row each device

-1Start Time is Time of last compression in the segment that precedes the first gap in

-followed by a clean compressions (pause) that lasts for ≥ 2 seconds

-ECG signal or voice
+1 Start Time is followed Time of last compression in the segment that precedes the first gap in compressions by a clean ECG (pause) that lasts for ≥ 2 seconds signal or voice recording and compressions are evident for at least the < first 2 seconds

-recording and

-compressions are evident for at least the < first 2 seconds 2 - Stop Time for the first row for the device is the same time as for 'Pads on' or start of voice recording.
-This indicates the initial state of pause at the onset of recording that is at least \geq 2 seconds.
-For the next row, the Start Time is the time of the first compression that follows the 'pause' observed at the onset of the recording, and will be \geq 2 seconds after the Stop Time of the first row for that device.
+2 Start Time is followed d Stop Time for the first row for the device is the same time as for 'Pads on' or start of by a clean ECG signal or voice voice recording.
+This indicates the initial state of pause at the onset of recording that is at least \geq 2 seconds. recording, and no compressions are evident for ≥ 2 seconds For the next row, the Start Time is the time of the first compression that follows the 'pause' observed at the onset of the recording, and will be ≥ 2 seconds after the Stop Time of the first row for that device.
 This approach helps differentiate the absence of compression data due to a 'pause' in compressions, from the absence of compression data to a poor signal ('unanalyzable' as in Scenario 3 below).

-3 Start Time is followed by an ECG signal or voice recording that is not clean (unanalyzable) for ≥ first 2 seconds Signal then becomes clean and compressions are evident < 2 seconds of clean signal-enter 'Stop Time' as 1 second prior to first visible 2 Compressions are ongoing without 'pause' of ≥ 2 seconds and the voice or ECG/compression signal is lost during that cycle of compressions Stop Time for that compression segment is entered as time when the signal was first lost.
-Select 'compression signal lost' as the 'Reason for stopping' to indicate that compressions were ongoing at the time of lost signal (versus a stop in compressions for a pause)-this is incorporated in the later calculations for compression fraction.
-The Start Time of the next row is when the signal returns and it is possible to discern the presence or absence of compressions.
-See Scenario 3.2 above for how to enter Stop Time for that subsequent row.
+3 Start Time is followed Two situations:

+by an ECG signal or voice recording that is not clean (unanalyzable) for ≥ first 2 seconds Signal then becomes clean and compressions are evident < 2 seconds of clean signal-enter 'Stop Time' as 1 second prior to first visible compression and mark the first row for that device as 'Unanalyzable'.
+This indicates the end of the initial segment for that device that could not be analyzed for the presence or absence of compressions.
+In the next row, the Start Time is the time of the first compression observed (1 second after end of the preceding 'unanalyzable compression observed (1 second after end of the preceding 'unanalyzable segment')